30+ Brilliant Uses For Vinegar All Around the House

 Think vinegar is just for salad dressing?
 Think again!
-Here are five brilliant new ways to use vinegar all around the house.
+Here are dozens of brilliant new uses for vinegar all around the house.

 Vinegar has its uses in the kitchen, but it’s just as useful throughout the home.
 Read on to find out how you can use vinegar to banish stubborn stains, clean your fruits and veggies, and much more.